Physical vs. Chemical Sunscreen

 UV Filters

-(the active ingredient in sunscreens that protects you against the sun)
+(UV filters are the active ingredient in sunscreens that protects you from the sun.)

-For more information about UV filters, their description, and other sunscreen ingredients check here.
+For more information about UV filters, their description, and other sunscreen active ingredients check here.

 • Titanium dioxide (TiO2)